teyckmans/c-spec-primer/README.md

 But focussing on Kubernetes we want it to come from ConfigMaps, Secrets and environment variables.

-If we can model something like the externalized configuration support from [spring-boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
+If we can model something like the externalized configuration support from [spring-boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) I will be happy.

 ### Container-specification